 As previously stated, the only negative impact has been the inability to meet face to face where networking for many businesses normally takes place.
 But we’ve all learned to adapt.
 The positives include increased use of the internet and supporting digital infrastructure, which in turn drives our business.

-What is your favorite quote about business and why is it your favorite?
+What is your favourite quote about business and why is it your favourite?

 “Unless you spread your wings you’ve no idea how far you can fly.”
 Napoleon could teach us all a few things about leadership.

 What would you most like to hear someone say about you when you aren’t in the room?